 Now try comparing these two strings of hex code:

 A strange holiday tradition

 Fast forward to last week.
-Michael D. Johnson was trying to convince me that our open source community should design an ugly sweater for the holidays.
+I was considering designing an ugly sweater for the holidays.

 I’d never owned an ugly sweater except for one my aunt had knitted for me.
 And I didn’t even realize that it was an ugly sweater until years later, when I was flipping through my grandma’s scrapbook and encountered horrifying picture of myself wearing it.

-Still, Michael convinced me that ugly sweaters were indeed a thing.
+Still, I became convinced that ugly sweaters were indeed a thing.

 “People throw ugly sweater parties!” he told me.
 “You put on the ugliest Christmas sweater you can find, then go drink eggnog together!”

 A quick Google search confirmed he was right.
 I had been living in a bubble all these years, and had missed out on the splendor of ugly sweater parties.